Tr0jsperi/MFR_Model/VARIABLES.md

 % fchar - equals 1 - fvol.
 See cpdcp_nlg for more details
 % fcross - fraction of original D.A.F. coal that was metaplast and
 % crosslinked into the char matrix

-% ffgas the fraction of total mass release (i.e. volatiles) that is
-% h2o, co2, ch4, co, and other light gases.
+ffgas - the fraction of total mass release (i.e. volatiles) that is h2o, co2, ch4, co, and other light gases.

-% ffgas2 - ffgas modified to include unknown volatiles estimated as a
-% mixture of CH4 and C2H2
+ffgas2 - ffgas modified to include unknown volatiles estimated as a mixture of CH4 and C2H2

 % fgas - mass fraction of D.A.F. coal evolved as light gas
 % fid - pointer to output file

+flagtime - time to judge if the advance function works successfully

-% fmet - mass fraction of D.A.F. coal existing as metaplast
+fmet - mass fraction of D.A.F. coal existing as metaplast

-% fnchar - fraction of original nitrogen remaining in char (and metaplast)
+fnchar - fraction of original nitrogen remaining in char (and metaplast)

-% fnhcn - fraction of original nitrogen released as light gas (by
-% difference: 1 - fnchar - fntar)
+fnhcn - fraction of original nitrogen released as light gas (by difference: 1 - fnchar - fntar)

 % fnt - nitrogen content of char and metaplast
 % fntar - fraction of original nitrogen released as tar
 % fntot - total fractional release of nitrogen